sebwhalen/TS-Maze/readme.md

 - Map editor should allow setting map size.
 - Map editor should allow saving and loading multiple maps.
 - Map editor should allow adding exits to maps.
-- Renderer needs fisheye correction.
 - Walls should have collision.
 - The player should have a minimap that shows known tiles.
+- Renderer FOV (radius) should be configurable.